hzeller/rpi-rgb-led-matrix/README.md

 A library to control commonly available 32x32 or 16x32 RGB LED panels with the Raspberry Pi.
-Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile (but: see Limitations below).
+Can support PWM up to 11Bit per channel, providing true 24bpp color with CIE1931 profile.
+Easily supports 3 chains with 12 32x32-panels each (so 36 panels) with refresh-rates > 100Hz.

-The LED-matrix library is (c) Henner Zeller <h.zeller@acm.org> with GNU General Public License Version 2.0 <http://www.gnu.org/licenses/gpl-2.0.txt>
+The LED-matrix **library** is (c) Henner Zeller <h.zeller@acm.org> with GNU General Public License Version 2.0 <http://www.gnu.org/licenses/gpl-2.0.txt>

-The example code using this library is released in the public domain.
+The demo-main.cc **example code** using this library is released to the public domain.

 ## [PSA: the pinout changed on 2015-07-19 to provide more glitch-free output.
 If you have an existing wiring, provide -DRGB_CLASSIC_PINOUT to the compilation; better yet, consider changing the wiring as it provides a much more stable image.]